bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 }
 ```

-There are many more methods for adding and removing children, which you can check out in the
+There are many more methods for adding and removing children, which you can check out in the [API docs].
-[API docs].

 [`Commands`]: https://docs.rs/bevy/latest/bevy/ecs/system/struct.Commands.html
 [`linked_spawn`]: https://docs.rs/bevy/latest/bevy/ecs/relationship/trait.Relationship.html#:~:text=linked%5Fspawn
 [API docs]: https://docs.rs/bevy/latest/bevy/prelude/struct.EntityCommands.html

-## Adding Children...Declaratively
+### Adding Children Declaratively

-There's another way to add children to an entity, one which lets you create an entire hierarchy
-in a single `spawn()` call:
+There's another way to add children to an entity, one which lets you create an entire hierarchy in a single `spawn()` call:

 ```rs
 fn spawn_entity_with_children(mut commands: Commands) {